 RESULTS

-T1D vs CLM, our reference population
+T1D versus CLM, our reference population

 One out of 75 AIMs did fail the PCR optimization.
-Therefore, we tested a total of 74 AIMs in 200 T1D patients from Antioquia - Colombia.
+Therefore, we tested a total of 74 AIMs in 200 T1D patients from Antioquia, Colombia.
 AIMs characteristics are shown in Supplementary Table 1.
 Overall, the rate of genotyping was > 96% for every AIM, and there was no deviation from the HWE, after Bonferroni correction for multiple testing (P = 6.75 × 10-4).
-Also, as expected none of the AIMs was in linkage disequilibrium with each other (data not shown).
+Also, as expected, none of the AIMs was in linkage disequilibrium with each other (data not shown).

-The overall ancestral genetic makeup of the 200 T1D children showed a predominant proportion of European ancestry (EUR, Median = 61.58), followed by the NAT ancestry (Median = 27.34) and at a lower proportion, AFR ancestry was found (Median = 10.28, Table 1 and Figure 1).
+The overall ancestral genetic makeup of the 200 T1D children showed a predominant proportion of European ancestry (EUR, Median = 61.58) followed by NAT ancestry (Median = 27.34), and AFR ancestry was found at a lower proportion (Median = 10.28, Table 1 and Figure 1).
 Figure 1 presents the ancestry distribution for the 200 T1D children studied here.
 It can be noticed that the European component is the prominent one.
 European ancestry ranged from 22% to 93%; the NAT ancestry ranged from 0 to 65%, and the AFR ancestry ranged from 0 to 40%.

-Looking at the overall set of AIMs and also at their distribution in specific loci, it was observed that diseased individuals EUR ancestry ranged their median from 61.58 to 11.56.
+Looking at the overall set of AIMs, and also at their distribution in specific loci, it was observed that diseased individuals of EUR ancestry had a median from 61.58-11.56.
 The lowest value was found for chromosome 5 AIMs (Table 1).
-NAT ancestry ranged from 52.18 to 24.30, in the diseased subjects.
-The highest value was found for gene IL7R AIMs (chromosome 5) and the lowest value was found for gene EFR3B AIMs (chromosome 2).
+NAT ancestry ranged from 52.18-24.30 in the diseased subjects.
+The highest value was found for gene IL7R AIMs (chromosome 5), and the lowest value was found for gene EFR3B AIMs (chromosome 2).
 The AFR component (AFR) ranged from 20.58 to 0.01. the lowest AFR ancestry was found for gene IFIH1 AIMs (chromosome 2, Table 1).
-It is noticeable the wide ancestry variation across chromosomal regions.
+The wide ancestry variation across chromosomal regions is noticeable.